nisforrnicholas/CTF-Writeups/TryHackMe/2021/Wonderland/README.md

 <img style="float: left;" src="screenshots/screenshot25.png">

 The table above shows some common capabilities.
-The one that is especially important to us is the **CAP_SETUID** capability, as this allows for the changing of **UID**, essentially allowing for a non-privileged user to run a program as a privileged one (i.e. root).
+The one that is especially important to us is the **CAP_SETUID** capability, as this allows for the changing of **UID**, essentially allowing for a non-privileged user to change their UID to root.

 To check which files have capabilities enabled, we use: